Prime Minister Links Increased Tax Collection Crucial For Economic Stability - UrduPoint

 He regretted that in Pakistan, the past rulers took it as their prerogative to spend the public tax money on their personal requirements.

-The prime minister said that the government entities including the governors' houses would be converted for the public places, thus bringing down their expenditures and cited the Governor House in Murree where a sum of Rs830 million alone was spent in the past over its renovation.
+The prime minister said the government entities including the governors' houses were being converted into the public places, thus bringing down their expenditures and cited the Governor House in Murree where a sum of Rs830 million alone was spent in the past over its renovation.

 He expressed the resolve that his government would spend the public money on the welfare and uplift of the public.